KittyGiraudel/site/_posts/2012-08-12-sass-functions.md

 ---
 <section>
 <p>We can do awesome things with Sass.
 It really pushes CSS to an upper level.
 More than that, it is so much fun to make Sass mixins and functions.
 Everytime I do something new, I'm like “whoaaa” even if it's a useless thing.</p>
 <p>Mixins are usually quite easy to deal with.
 Functions are a little more underground in Sass.
-So what if we go through a couple of functions (including useless ones) to see how we can build an efficiant function?</p>
+So what if we go through a couple of functions (including useless ones) to see how we can build an efficient ones?</p>
 </section>
 <section id='strip-unit'>
 <h2>Strip unit function <a href="#strip-unit">#</a></h2>